Contra: Legacy of War

 Legacy of War 095 Legacy of War 022 Legacy of War 071 Legacy of War 094

 Where do I begin?
 Legacy of War uses the same top down viewpoint as Super C and Contra III in their overhead levels.
 That should have been easy enough; titles like Loaded and Project Overkill more or less did the same.
 But nothing is ever that simple.
 Surprisingly enough the camera is the source of most of the game’s issues.
-It isn’t completely overhead; it is more of a hybrid top down/third person shooter.
+It is not completely overhead; it is more of a hybrid top down/third person shooter.
 The camera is constantly zooming in and out and seems to revel in providing the worst angle at all times.
 At its best it offers a wide view of the playing field.
 Most of the time it is extremely close; limiting your view and leaving you open to off-screen fire.
 It also doesn’t follow your movements fast enough and fails to change perspective when necessary.
 This completely ruins most of the end game levels.

 The level design is a complete mess.
 Despite following a linear path the level design still somehow manages to be confusing.
 While you fumble about enemies with the accuracy of trained snipers pelt you off-screen.
 Contra is known for its fast paced action and frequent boss encounters.
 The game at least gets that part right although your enjoyment of the boss battles will be mixed.
 There weak spots are never clearly defined and often require jumping around like an idiot to hit if you don’t have the necessary weapons.